writing

 The Homelessness Crisis Is Not Complicated

-The Tyee, October 2020
+The Tyee, online 2020

 We have the tools at our disposal to create a society where everyone is taken care of, but the trauma of colonialism and the refusal to acknowledge white supremacy within our systems and structures hold us back.
 When we acknowledge the violent beginnings of private property and homelessness, then we can reckon with the trauma that pervades our society, divides our communities and continues to harm all of us.